 - Illegal Questions: It’s illegal to ask about age marital status children childcare arrangements and the like but employers still do — or come up with subtle ways to ask such as by inquiring about when you graduated from high school/college.
 It’s best to address the concern behind the question rather than the question itself by saying something like: “There is nothing about my personal status that would get in the way of my doing a great job for your company.”
 While it may also be tempting to point out the illegality of the question doing so likely won’t endear you to the interviewer.

 - Salary Questions: As a screening device interviewers often ask early in the interview what salary you are looking for.
 If you ask for more than the employer is willing to pay (or occasionally on the flip side undervalue yourself) the interviewer can eliminate you before spending a lot of time with you.
 That’s why the best tactic for salary questions is to delay responding to them as long as possible — ideally until after the employer makes an offer.
 Try to deflect salary questions with a response like this: “I applied for this position because I am very interested in the job and your company and I know I can make an immediate impact once on the job but I’d like to table salary discussions until we are both sure I’m right for the job.”
-Read more in our Salary Negotiation and Job Offer Tutorial.

 - Questions about Being Terminated from a Previous Job.
 It’s always uncomfortable to be asked your reasons for leaving a job from which you were terminated.
 Don’t lie about it but don’t dwell on it either.
 You could explain that you and the company were not a good fit hence your performance suffered.
 Or that you and your supervisor had differing viewpoints.
 Emphasize what you learned from the experience that will prevent you from repeating it and ensure that you will perform well in the future.
-Read more about handling termination.

 - Questions about Reasons for Leaving a Current Job.
 This question is similar to the previous question even if you haven’t been fired.
 Responses about fit with the company and differing views from your supervisor can also work here but remember never to trash a current employer.
 Always speak positively about past and present employers even if your experience has not been positive with them.
 Another good response in this situation is to say that you determined you had grown as much as you could in that job and you are ready for new challenges.